luntergroup/octopus/README.md

 ####*Calling somatic variants*

-By default octopus will use either the indiviual or population models.
+By default octopus will use either the individual or population models.
 To use a different calling model, use the `--caller` (`-C`) option.

 To call somatic mutations in an *individual* with a normal sample (`--normal-sample`; `-N`) use